reactjs/react.dev/content/docs/addons-test-utils.md

 Pass a mocked component module to this method to augment it with useful methods that allow it to be used as a dummy React component.
 Instead of rendering as usual, the component will become a simple `<div>` (or other tag if `mockTagName` is provided) containing any provided children.

+> Note:
+>
+> `mockComponent()` is a legacy method that is no longer needed.
+A similar method can be implemented directly.

 * * *

 ### `isElement()`